UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-plot-ggplot2.md

 ~~~
 {: .output}

 All of the data for each month has been aggregated into a single row.
-R doesn't have a data-type for dates that are just a month and a year, so I've arbitrarily used the first of the month as a "placeholder".
+R doesn't have a data-type for dates that are just a month and a year, so I've arbitrarily used the first of the month as a "place-holder".

 To illustrate ggplot, I'll generate an example graph.
 Don't worry about what the code is doing at this stage; I'll pull the command apart after: